ilyena225/ilyena225/README.md

 - 👋 Hi, I’m @ilyena225
 - 👀 I’m interested in ...
-Learning how to software engineer.
+Learning how to software engineer/web developer.
 - 🌱 I’m currently learning ...
-C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+HTML, CSS, & Javascript

 <!---
 ilyena225/ilyena225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.